christophsax/seasonal/README.md

 Exchange `YOUR_PATH_TO_X13` with the path to your installation of X-13ARIMA-SEATS.
 Note that on Windows the path `C:\something\somemore` hat to be entered UNIX-like `C:/something/somemore` or `C:\\something\\somemore`.

-If you want to set the environmental variable permanently, you may do so by adding it tho the `.Renviron` file, which is typically located in your home directory (see ?Startup to learn about environmental variables in the start-up process).
-Both on Windows and UNIX systems, you may add the following line to  `.Renviron` using your favorite editor:
+If you want to set the environmental variable permanently, you may do so by adding it tho the `Renviron.site` file, which is typically located in the `etc` subdirectory of your R home directory (use `R.home()` in R to reveal it).
+You may add the following line to  `Renviron.site` using your favorite editor:

     X13_PATH = YOUR_PATH_TO_X13

-of simply add the line via terminal:
+Or use the terminal both on Windows and UNIX systems (changing directories in Windows involvs `\` instead of `/`)

+    cd YOUR_R_HOME_DIRECTORY/etc
-    echo 'X13_PATH = YOUR_PATH_TO_X13' >> .Renviron
+    echo X13_PATH = YOUR_PATH_TO_X13 >> Renviron.site

+There are alternative ways to set the environmental variable permanently, see `?Startup`.

 ### Getting started